magento/devdocs/guides/v2.0/cloud/reference/discover-arch.md

 layout: default
 group: cloud
 subgroup: 010_welcome
-title: Pro Architecture
+title: Pro architecture
-menu_title: Pro Architecture
+menu_title: Pro architecture
 menu_order: 20
 menu_node:
 version: 2.0
 github_link: cloud/reference/discover-arch.md
 ---

-Magento Commerce (Cloud) Pro provides three environments to develop, test, and launch your store.
-These environments are read-only, accepting deployed code changes from Git branches in your project and supporting any development and branching methodology.
+Magento Commerce (Cloud) Pro projects provide three complete environments to develop, test, and launch your store.
+These environments are read-only, accepting deployed code changes from Git branches pushed from your local workspace.
+You can use any development and branching methodology you like.

 ## Integration environment {#cloud-arch-int}
 Developers use the Integration environment to develop, deploy, and test the Magento application, custom code, extensions, and services.
-This environment is a PAAS (Platform as a Service) providing up to eight active environments for eight active Git branches.
-Each branch deploys to an environment with a web server, database, and configured services to fully test your site.
+This environment is a PAAS (Platform as a Service) providing up to eight active environments on a grid for eight active Git branches.
+Each Integration environment matches the name of the branch and includes a web server, database, and configured services to fully test your site.

 The Integration environments run in a Linux container (LXC) on a grid of servers as a PAAS (Platform as a Service).
 You can have up to eight active *environments* (Git branches) at a time to development and test code.
 You can have more than eight branches, but not all will be active to access, view, and test in Integration.
 This environment does not support all services, for example, Fastly is not accessible in Integration.
 All environments are read-only.